-How gardening is helping post traumatic stress disorder (PTSD)Posted on: 17 October 2010 by Michael Wale
+How gardening is helping post traumatic stress disorder (PTSD)Posted by Michael Wale

 Combat Stress, the Ex-Services Mental Welfare Society seeks to ‘develop the scope of therapeutic activity being offered to veterans,’ and it was this statement that prompted Anna Baker Cresswell to set up Gardening Leave a charity that uses horticulture to aid ex-servicemen with combat-related mental health problems